 Phases of environmental due diligence

-The first step in environmental due diligence consists of a preliminary site study, also called Phase I. This study includes a review of available documents, interviews with company personnel, and a visual inspection of the facilities.
+The first step in environmental due diligence is a preliminary site survey, also called Phase I. This survey includes a review of available documents, interviews with company personnel, and a visual inspection of the facility.

 - Identify potentially contaminated sites.